Yoast/wordpress-seo/readme.txt

 Release Date: February 17th, 2015

 * Bugfixes:
-	* Fixes a bug where the translations where corrupted due to an issue with out glotpress grunt task.
+	* Fixes a bug where the translations were corrupted due to an issue with out glotpress grunt task.

 = 1.7.2 =